tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Sarthakux/index.md

 ### NOTES APP
- _description_ An application that allows us to create new notes.
+ _description_ An application that allows the user to create new notes.

  _stack_ ReactJS,CSS,Firebase